The Intentional Frame

 The Transition: From Detail Obsession to Structural Logic.

-The Brief: Marc felt "choked by detail"—a common compulsion to draw every brick and window pane rather than capturing the pulse of the scene.
-His work was proficient but lacked a clear narrative focus.
+• The Challenge: Marc felt "choked by detail"—a common creative roadblock where an artist tries to draw every single brick and window pane rather than capturing the actual life and mood of the scene.
+His work was technically proficient, but it lacked a clear, narrative focus.

-The Result: Marc moved from literal recording to intentional translation.
-His final work demonstrates the power of ruthlessly simplifying a scene to reveal its core geometry.
+• The Result: Marc moved from simply recording a location to making deliberate, confident creative choices on the page.
+His final work beautifully demonstrates the power of leaving details out to reveal a scene's true, dramatic character.

 “Jacob’s suggestions pushed me to change how I see the canal.
 I tend to get focused onto the details and try and draw all the bricks and either give up or end up with a detailed page that feels flat.
 Now, I am starting to see a few big shapes and tell stories, though I still catch myself wanting to add too much detail.” —Marc V.